Aug. 4, 2025 - Judging Freedom - Judge Andrew Napolitano

 Thank you for your attention to this matter.

-Scott Ritter has said this is extremely incendiary, even idiotic for the president, A, to do it and B, to announce that he's doing it.
+Scott Ritter has said this is extremely incendiary, even idiotic for the president A to do it and B to announce that he's doing it.

-And why would he even move them in response to nothing more than a tweet?
+These are the most deadly expensive submarines that the United States has, why would he tell the Russians where they're going and why would he even move them in response to nothing more than a tweet?

 Well, that is absolutely true.